helmedeiros/bre-go/docs/architecture/decisions/0003-engine-port.md

 Implementations of `Engine` live in sub-packages:

 - `engine/inmemory` -- a trivial implementation used for tests and examples.
 The first one we will write.
-- `engine/gorules` -- the production-target adapter, planned for adoption when GoRules Zen ships a public release (mid-2023 expected).
-- `engine/<future>` -- any later backend that satisfies the same `Engine` interface.
+- `engine/<future>` -- any later backend that satisfies the same `Engine` interface, including ones wrapping external rule-engine libraries when a compelling candidate is available.

-Each adapter is a separate Go package importing `engine` and translating between our `Context`/`Result` and the underlying engine's types. **Adapter types never leak across the package boundary.** A caller importing `engine/gorules` gets a constructor that returns `engine.Engine`, not a GoRules-specific type.
+Each adapter is a separate Go package importing `engine` and translating between our `Context`/`Result` and the underlying engine's types. **Adapter types never leak across the package boundary.** A caller importing a backend adapter gets a constructor that returns `engine.Engine`, never a backend-specific type.

 Until Go generics arrive (1.18, ~March 2022), `Context` carries inputs as `interface{}` with type-checked accessors.
 ADR-0004 will retrofit a parameterised executor on top of the same `Engine` interface; the interface itself stays untyped, the executor layer above it gains generics.